 These cupcakes are easy to make and by far one of my favorites.
 They are basically a yummier version of carrot cake.
 The addition of bananas keep them moist whether you’re making cupcakes or a sheet cake.
 The frosting is over the top cream cheese frosting with some added brown sugar and cinnamon.
 Don’t leave off the toasted pecans.

-Can you make this into a sheet cake
+Can you make Banana Carrot Cake Cupcakes into a SHEET cake